DigitalPublishingToolkit/TOD51Archiving_Activism/md/04Chapter3.md

 back-up each other's data.
-These practices ultimately help to break down the authority of the archival object, transforming it into something that can be shared, copied, and reactivated in the present rather than remaining confined to history. []{#_heading=h.30j0zll .anchor}
+These practices ultimately help to break down the authority of the archival object, transforming it into something that can be shared, copied, and reactivated in the present rather than remaining confined to history.

 ## Archiving from below

-MayDay Rooms was established in 2013 in the midst of brutal austerity cuts to public services in Britain, which saw the closure of many public libraries, community centers, and cultural spaces.
+MDR was established in 2013 in the midst of brutal austerity cuts to public services in Britain, which saw the closure of many public libraries, community centers, and cultural spaces.
 Austerity policies, in combination with the anti-squatting laws passed in 2011, which